 STALKER might be one of the scariest post-apocalypse games right now.
 It’s a first-person shooter, yes, but it is one of the creepiest renditions of a world where everything has gone insane and mutants roam free.
 It also has great RPG elements and definitely takes time to get through.
 It is no easy game, but it’s perfect for those who want a good challenge and an immersive world.

 It’s one of those games that sort of came and went, but it has a great dark fantasy concept that was developed by a team of former Blizzard Entertainment employees.
 It’s an action RPG that allows you to choose one of 6 classes from 3 factions: Templars, Cabalists and Hunters.
 It has random maps and loot, much like Diablo, but a camera angle that allows players to get in much closer to the action.
 It’s actually a ton of fun, despite it not gaining the popularity of Diablo or Torchlight, other games with a similar idea.

 Deus Ex: Invisible War

 If you want a game chock full of freedom of choice, this is it.
 The controls can be admittedly a little clunky, but it’s a pretty strong follow-up to the original Deus Ex.
 It takes place after Chicago is destroyed by a terrorist attack sometime in the not too distant future.
 The game has a very non-linear structure, meaning there are main plot points everyone will hit, but plenty of side plots and quests players might never experience at all, depending on their decisions.
 It allows for a lot of potential replayability.

-Sunset Overdrive has recently been released as an Xbox One exclusive and is packed full of mutants and monster.
-This colorful and vibrant world paints a cheerier picture of the end of the world as you character grinds, jumps, flys, wall-runs and bounces around Sunset city.
-This stunning game is lots of fun to play and gives the apocalypse and much needed paint job.
+Sunset Overdrive has recently been released as an Xbox One exclusive and is packed full of mutants and monsters.
+This colorful and vibrant world paints a cheerier picture of the end of the world as your character grinds, jumps, flies, wall runs, and bounces around Sunset city.
+This stunning game is lots of fun to play and gives the apocalypse and much-needed paint job.